cert-manager/cert-manager/GOVERNANCE.md

 ### Approver Responsibilities

 - Expected to be responsive to review requests.
-- Stay up to date with the project's direction and goals, e.g., by attending some of the bi-weekly meetings, standups, or being around in the cert-manager-dev Slack channel.
+- Stay up to date with the project's direction and goals, e.g., by attending some of the bi-weekly meetings, standups, or being around in the `#cert-manager` and the `#cert-manager-dev` channels on the Kubernetes Slack.

 ### Approver Privileges